jboss-developer/jboss-jdg-quickstarts/hotrod-endpoint/README.md

 hotrod-endpoint: Use JDG remotely through Hotrod
 ================================================
 Author: Tristan Tarrant, Martin Gencur

 Level: Intermediate

 Technologies: Infinispan, Hot Rod

 Summary: Demonstrates how to use Infinispan remotely using the Hot Rod protocol.

-Target Product: JDG
+Target Product: Infinispan

-Product Versions: JDG 6.x
+Product Versions: Infinispan 8.0.1.Final

 Source: <https://github.com/infinispan/jdg-quickstart>

 What is it?
 -----------

-Hot Rod is a binary TCP client-server protocol used in JBoss Data Grid.
+Hot Rod is a binary TCP client-server protocol used in JBoss Data Grid/Infinispan.
 The Hot Rod protocol facilitates faster client and server interactions in comparison to other text based protocols and allows clients to make decisions about load balancing, failover and data location operations.

-This quickstart demonstrates how to connect remotely to JBoss Data Grid (JDG) to store, retrieve, and remove data from cache using the Hot Rod protocol.
+This quickstart demonstrates how to connect remotely to JBoss Data Grid (JDG)/Infinispan to store, retrieve, and remove data from cache using the Hot Rod protocol.
 It is a simple Football Manager console application allows you to add and remove teams, add players to or remove players from teams, or print a list of the current teams and players using the Hot Rod based connector.

 System requirements